 Volume can be a working solution for shippers who often ship last-minute, high-class shipments and have time to wait for a spot rate.

 Volume freight can be cost-efficient since it lets you bypass density-based pricing.
 If you are moving light items, it can be a better shipping solution than LTL.
 Despite the complexity, volume shipping can become cheaper and faster for some of your shipments because it is more efficient.

 Due to the nature of volume freight, shipments typically stay on the same trailer from the beginning to the end of the journey.
 This decreases the likelihood of loss and theft because the freight is handled less.

 Volume freight allows shippers to tap into a different capacity pool.
 During times of tight capacity, volume gives companies an alternative.

 What are the specifics of volume freight shipping?

-This transportation mode has many benefits for shippers, but it also has many undercover details.
+This transportation mode has many benefits for shippers but also has many undercover details.

 While avoiding freight classification of standard LTL may seem like a perfect feature of volume transportation, the pricing here is not that simple.
 Most of the volume rates are spot rates that are difficult to secure in advance.
-A lot of volume shipments are last minute or back haul, which makes it complex to plan in advance.
+Many volume shipments are last minute or backhaul, making planning complex.

 Definition of volume freight

-LTL and truckload shipments usually have the same definition for the majority of carriers, but that doesn’t apply to volume packages.
+LTL and truckload shipments usually have the exact definition for most carriers, but that doesn’t apply to volume packages.
 The definition of a volume shipment can be different for each carrier.
-Some will consider 8 pallets volume cargo, while others will measure the minimum weight or dimensions.
-Many carriers don’t do volume quoting at all due to its complexity when compared to LTL or truckload.
+Some will consider eight pallets volume cargo, while others will measure the minimum weight or dimensions.
+Many carriers don’t do volume quotes due to their complexity compared to LTL or truckload.